Caprice123/Digital-System-Clock-and-Timing-Generator/README.md

 ## Consideration
 * Camera OV7670

-  This camera can get 8 bit of one period of clock.
+  This camera can get 8 bit of one period of clock while VGA display need 16 bit for 1 pixel so that camera must run 2 times faster than VGA.
+If VGA's clock is 25 MHz then Camera OV7670 need 50 MHz.
 * VGA Display

   Type of VGA Display that is used in market is displayed on this image.
   ![Image of VGA Display](/images/vga_specification.png)